 This brings up another point, that sometimes thrift stores that buy their clothing from used clothing warehouses (these thrift stores are normally for-profit organizations like Thrift Town) are sometimes already picked through by these vintage departments so it becomes harder to just find items on your own.
 Once in a while you'll find that amazing designer piece, but humans make errors and its humans that are organizing the donated clothing in a warehouses.
 Not machines.
-Remember that when you're buying a cheap piece of clothing.
-The cheap and illegal labor doesn't end after the clothing is made.
-It actually continues throughout its lifecycle.
+The cheap and illegal labor sometimes doesn't end after the clothing is made, it actually can continue throughout its lifecycle.

 So there's another smaller category of warehouses that specifically specialize in vintage clothing and don't necessarily just purchase donated clothing straight from charities.
-I actually don't know where they purchase their items from, but I do know they purchase in bulk.
+I actually can’t confirm where they purchase their items from, but I do know they purchase in bulk.
 And by bulk, I mean BULK.

 Some cater to specific categories of clothing like denim or workwear and some focus on eras and styles of clothing.
 These vintage warehouses normally supply vintage shops all over the world, but they're main volume comes from bigger companies like Urban Outfitters who sell vintage as well.
 There's very few of them out there but they are definitely growing and becoming more of a demand as "vintage" becomes mainstream.

 Pricing is definitely on the higher side, but again, they're doing a lot of work on their end by organizing and categorizing similar items to buy in bulk.
 This doesn't discount the hard work still put in by vintage resellers though… You are still sifting through dirty clothing and leaving with the dirtiest fingernails you’ll ever have.
-More on this in the next series on vintage pricing.
+More on this topic in the next series on vintage pricing.

-As I mentioned about Goodwill, they will go through donated clothing and put them straight on the racks as they come in.
+As I mentioned before, non-profit thrift stores will go through donated clothing and put them straight on the racks as they come in.
 So this can cause you to find some jackpots especially if there was a whole lot of good stuff just donated.
 Many say you can visit multiple times a week and potentially find good stuff each day, but even I personally can't find the time to do that.
 Hint: You may already know this but the best thrift stores are the smaller non-profit ones in remote areas aka not in a metropolitan city.
 Also - If you’re okay with supporting Salvation Army… they’re actually a larger non-profit that I think still doesn’t pre-pick from the donations.